TommyTraddles/ob_mars_api/README.md

 Within the main folder, create a `.env`, and update its info based on the `.env-sample` variables:

-Create the tables for the database with:
+⛔️ Create the tables for the database with (API wont work if the tables are not created)

 ```
 npm run seed